-A couple weeks ago the moment was finally there: after endless travel adventures around the world in more than 7 years I did my first cruise.
-Obviously super excited I boarded one of the biggest ships in the world: the Crown Princess in Barcelona.
+A couple weeks ago the moment was finally there: after endless travel adventures around the world in more than 100 countries in 7 years I finally did my first cruise.
+Obviously super excited I boarded one of those bigger ships in the world: the Crown Princess in Barcelona.
 On this western Mediterranean cruise I explored in total 6 different ports in 4 different countries.
 In this blog I will give you tips for a cruise around the med and everything you need to know when you are about to book this trip.
 Also included is the itinerary of my 7 day Mediterranean cruise and excursion tips.

 1. Best time of year to cruise the Mediterranean

 When we think about a western mediterranean cruise we think about swimwear, beaches, sunglasses and beautiful people, right?
 Of course the best time of the year to cruise the Mediterranean is in summer.
 The most popular months are June, July and August.
 These are also the peak months for cruising around the Med so if you want to go a little bit outside the peak season and still enjoy the warm weather then taking a Mediterranean cruise in May and September is the best time of year.